 I disagree with many of the philosophical views presented at Point of Law and Overlawyered.
-Then why do I read both of these blogs every day?
-Because they are informative, well presented posts that make me occasionally question my own views.
+Then why do I read both blogs every day?
+Because they are informative, well-presented posts that make me occasionally question my own views.
 I hope to have you as a reader of the Maryland Injury Lawyer Blog and I hope my blog does for you what Point of Law and Overlawyered does for me.

 Insurance companies hate being named in an uninsured motorist case.
 Why?
 Because unlike most car accident trials, if the jury knows an insurance company is paying the damages, jurors become less concerned that the defendant is footing the bill themselves.
-Jurors intuitively expect there is insurance available to cover the verdict but they are never quite sure.
-On several occasions, I have had jurors ask me after trial if the defendant has to pay the verdict.
+Jurors intuitively expect there is insurance available to cover the verdict, but they are never sure.
+Frequently, I have had jurors ask me after the trial if the defendant has to pay the verdict.
 “That nice Mr. Smith does not have to pay this personally, does he?”

-My opinion: when you balance this uncertainty against the insanity of having lawyers representing unidentified parties, it seems like a pretty easy call.
-It seems to me that the legal system artificially keeps enough from jurors as it is.
+My opinion: when you balance this uncertainty against the insanity of having lawyers representing unidentified parties, it seems like an easy call.
+The legal system artificially keeps enough from jurors as it is.